 I gain my inspiration from nature and the human body.
 I am always challenged by the changes in form and texture I can achieve.
 Raku has become the most expressive way to finish my pieces.
 The texture and colors come alive and add new dimensions to my sculptures.
 By using my hands as a vehicle, I am able to transpose my feelings and emotions into art...more

 MAY 5 - SEPTEMBER 29, 2013

 For more than two decades, Todd has been fortunate to document life in remote corners of the planet.
 Along the way, he's been passionate about capturing the landscapes, often at dawn or dusk when the light is magical, at far away places including Patagonia, the Himalayas, Yukon Rivers, Siberia, Equatorial Rainforests, African Preserves, and more.
 All are regions with sensitive ecology that are now threatened by global warming.
-This exhibit will feature highlights from this work.
-Reception with refreshments.
-Viewing of art exhibit - FREE artist website
+This exhibit will feature highlights from this work. artist website

 PAINTING WITH A CAMERA BY STAN RUBIN